IE 11 is not supported. For an optimal experience visit our site on another browser.

 London is known as “Chungy” in the Daly family.

-“She has a Super Mario Bros. red hat and then she bedazzled it with cheap rhinestones that she bought on Amazon,” Carson says.
+“She has a Super Mario Bros. red hat and then she bedazzled it with cheap rhinestones that she bought on Amazon,” Carson said.
 “London is truly one of a kind.”

 Goldie, 3

-The Dalys' pandemic baby, who arrived in March 2020, is “just coming into her personality,” Carson says.
+The Dalys' pandemic baby, who arrived in March 2020, is “just coming into her personality,” Carson said earlier this year.

 At the moment, Goldie is very into swimming and making silly faces.
 She’s also “very verbal,” thanks to her older siblings.